Struggleton/Delfinovin/README.md

 - PortsEnabled [Default - 1]
 	- Enable/disable specific ports.
 Ports 1-4 supported. (*PortsEnabled: 1 2 3 4 will enable all ports.*)
 - CalibrateCenter [Default - True]
 	- If enabled, when first running the programs, the stick's center will be recalibrated.
 Make sure to leave the stick in a neutral position on startup.
+Calibrating the sticks from the menu will override this option.

 ## Notes
 - Delfinovin can not take exclusive control over the controller adapter.
 This means you will have to close anything that does (Yuzu, Dolphin, etc.) first, run the program and then open them.